The collection’s primary function is to support research and teaching programs in the Department of Applied Physics.

-Because of the importance of the journal literature to research in engineering, serial subscriptions are given collection priority.
+Because of the importance of the journal literature to research in applied physics, serial subscriptions are given collection priority.
 Online databases and reference works are preferred over print.
 Monographs are purchased selectively in print or electronic format based on relevance to departmental teaching and research, reviews, user requests and faculty authors.

 Formats and materials acquired generally

 Research periodicals and scholarly monographs from academic, trade, and professional society publishers are preferred.
 Reference works include indexing and abstracting databases, handbooks, and encyclopedias.
 Electronic versions are preferred when available.

 Formats and materials collected selectively or by request: